foliagecp/sdk/tests/leak/README.md

 the server share and raw process totals are **REPORT-only**.
 In production the server is a separate process; its by-design growth is quantified by S12.

+**Process isolation.** `run-leak-tests.sh` runs every scenario in its OWN `go test` process.
+Scenarios sharing one process share heap, timers and whatever each per-scenario emergency teardown leaves behind — process-wide plateau shifts then land in whichever scenario happens to be measuring and read as false leaks.
+A fresh process per scenario gives clean, deterministic baselines and zero cross-contamination (the test binary is compiled once and reused).

 ## Running

 ```sh